Curious George: Documentary Films

+Universal Animation Studios (franchise)

+Feature Film

-A computer/traditionally animated film, Curious George, featuring Will Ferrell as the voice of the originally unnamed Man with the Yellow Hat, was released on February 10, 2006.
-In this film (in which The Man is referred to as "Ted"), Curious George secretly follows The Man onto the ship to the city on his own accord.
+An animated film, Curious George, was released on February 10, 2006, featuring Will Ferrell as the voice of the originally unnamed Man with the Yellow Hat.
+In the film (in which The Man is referred to as "Ted"), Curious George secretly follows The Man onto the ship to the city on his own accord.
 Frank Welker provided the vocal effects of Curious George.
 Ron Howard serves as the film's producer.